Political history of the world: Americas

 The Tiwanaku Polity in western Bolivia based in the southern Lake Titicaca Basin.
 Its influence extended into present-day Peru and Chile and lasted from around 600 to 1000 AD.
 Chimor was the political grouping of the Chimú culture that ruled the northern coast of Peru beginning around 850 and ending around 1470.
 Chimor was the largest kingdom in the Late Intermediate period, encompassing 1000 km of coastline.
 The Aymara kingdoms in turn were a group of native polities that flourished towards the Late Intermediate Period, after the fall of the Tiwanaku Empire, whose societies were geographically located in the Qullaw.
 They were developed between 1150 and 1477, before the kingdoms disappeared due to the military conquest of the Inca Empire.

-Beginning around 250 AD, the Maya civilization develop many city-states linked by a complex trade network.
+Beginning around 250 AD, the Maya civilization developed many city-states linked by a complex trade network.
 In the Maya Lowlands two great rivals, the cities of Tikal and Calakmul, became powerful.
 The period also saw the intrusive intervention of the central Mexican city of Teotihuacan in Maya dynastic politics.
 In the 9th century, there was a widespread political collapse in the central Maya region, resulting in internecine warfare, the abandonment of cities, and a northward shift of population.
 The Postclassic period saw the rise of Chichen Itza in the north, and the expansion of the aggressive Kʼicheʼ kingdom in the Guatemalan Highlands.
 In the 16th century, the Spanish Empire colonised the Mesoamerican region, and a lengthy series of campaigns saw the fall of Nojpetén, the last Maya city, in 1697.

 The Aztec Empire was formed as an alliance of three Nahua altepetl city-states: Mexico-Tenochtitlan, Tetzcoco, and Tlacopan. from the victorious factions of a civil war fought between the city of Azcapotzalco and its former tributary provinces.
 These three city-states ruled the area in and around the Valley of Mexico from 1428 until the combined forces of the Spanish conquistadores and their native allies under Hernán Cortés defeated them in 1521.
 Despite the initial conception of the empire as an alliance of three self-governed city-states, Tenochtitlan quickly became dominant militarily.
 By the time the Spanish arrived in 1519, the lands of the Alliance were effectively ruled from Tenochtitlan, while the other partners in the alliance had taken subsidiary roles.
 The Tarascan state was the second-largest state in Mesoamerica at the time.
 It was founded in the early 14th century.